-The purpose of the league is to provide a league framework for competitive (and friendly) tennis doubles matches between member clubs.
+The purpose of the league is to provide a competitive league structure for tennis matches (doubles only) between member clubs in the local area around Guildford, in South-West Surrey.

 The committee consists of four officers: – Chairman, Secretary and two committee members.